centerforpolicingequity/certscrape/README.md

 *Please Note:* The scraper is designed to scrape CERTIFICATES, not full records.
 Trying to scrape the full record PDF will result in missing and/or distorted information.

 This scraper is mainly for IRB use to document who has what CITI certification and set up monitoring.
-Outputs a log of CITI Certificates labeled 'citi.csv'.

 **Update CITI Status**